switch-ch/cloudservice-owncloud/source/cesnet/architecture.rst

 All the data is stored in a dedicated GPFS filesystem mounted on all nodes, so all nodes in the cluster can access the same data.
 For this filesystem, we reserved 40TB of disk space.
 The filesystem is built on top of 4 RAID6 groups from IBM DCS3700 disk array, which is connected through Fibre Channel infrastructure to all frontend nodes.
-We use this filesystem for storing Apache logs, PostgreSQL database datafiles and ownCloud data.

-FIXME: z toho vyse jsem pochopil, ze na tomhle GPFS svazku mame i kompletni instalaci toho weboveho ksichtu.
-Jestli je to tak, posledni vetu predchoziho odstavce bych doporucoval nahradit:
 We use this filesystem to store PostgreSQL database datafiles, ownCloud user data, web interface files for the webserver, as well as logging of all installation components.

 Data backups are realized by a GPFS utility mmbackup.
 This utility scans the whole filesystem (using GPFS inode scan interface) and passes a changed, new or deleted files to TSM (Tivoli Storage